 In Section 4, we discussed how to extract causal information given a TS by detecting distributional changes.
-In this section, we briefly describe how to combine this information with that from independence tests.
+In this section, we briefly describe how to combine this information with that obtained from independence tests.

-Given data from a static and stable distribution, we can recover (partially directed) causal diagrams by using conditional independence tests.
-Several such algorithms have been developed, including IC algorithm [Pearl, 2000, section 2.5] (initially introduced in [Pearl and Verma, 1991]) and PC algorithm [Spirtes et al., 1993].
+Given data from a static stable distribution, we can recover (partially directed) causal diagrams using conditional independence tests.
+Several such algorithms have been developed, including IC algorithm [?, section 2.5] (initially introduced in [?]) and PC algorithm [?].
 The output of these algorithms is a partially oriented graph representing an independence-equivalence class as defined by Theorem 1.

 To recover a causal diagram from a TS, we first extract causal information by detecting distribution changes as described in Section 4, then run the IC algorithm using the causal information as prior knowledge.
+Note that since a TS is composed of a series of different distributions, we need to test independence relationships across all distributions.

 We may obtain three types of causal information as shown in Section 4: causal order among certain variables, no edges between certain variables, and certain directed edges.
-The last two types of information (noedge and determined-edge) can be incorporated directly.
+The last two types (no-edge and determined-edge) can be incorporated directly.
 Causal order information can be used to restrict the search of candidate conditional sets and thus reduce the complexity of the IC algorithm.
 Causal order information can also be used to orient more edges: any undirected edge X-Y can be oriented as $X \to Y$ if X is ahead of Y in the causal order.
-These methods of incorporating background knowledge have been discussed in [Spirtes $et\ al.$, 1993, Section 5.4.5].
+These methods of incorporating background knowledge have been discussed in [?, Section 5.4.5].

-After incorporating these causal information as background knowledge, the output of the IC Algorithm would be a partially oriented graph representing the TS equivalence class as defined by Theorem 3.
-This is due to a theorem in [Meek, 1995] which says that the orientation rules in the IC algorithm are complete even with respect to the background knowledge.
+When the identities of all focal variables are known, after incorporating these causal information as background knowledge, the output of the IC Algorithm would be a partially oriented graph representing the TS equivalence class as defined by Theorem 3.
+This is due to a theorem in [?] which says that the orientation rules in the IC algorithm are complete with respect to any consistent background knowledge.
+If the identity of a focal variable is not given or identified as in Section 4.4, the edge directions between this focal variable and its neighbors may not be fixed, hence the output graph is not maximally oriented, and we have not obtained all the information implied by a TS.
+Algorithms for identifying focal variables are currently under investigation.